Welcome to ReSartus

 In theory, translations made by a translator sworn-in abroad should be recognized in Germany if they have appropriately overauthentication or legalization.

 Certified translations issued in Germany for use abroad require preliminary authentication and overauthentication by the Higher Regional Court and often need to be legalized by foreign consulates and embassies before they are valid abroad.
+Some consulates and embassies only accept their own translators accredited by the respective consulate or embassy.

 If you plan to use translations abroad, we advise to contact the receiving agency beforehand and clarify the requirements for recognition of the translation from Germany there.